okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 Before authentication, end users see the correct brand’s sign-in page by visiting the custom domain associated with the brand.
 When an end user triggers an email, Okta bases its branding on the custom domain from which the end user initiated the flow.

 For example, you have a custom domain with branding for the "Widgets, Inc." app.
-An end user attempts to resets a password from the sign-in page.
+An end user attempts to reset a password from the sign-in page.
 The sign-in triggers a Forgot Password email.
 The email has the branding associated with the custom domain for "Widgets, Inc.".

 See [Brands](/docs/concepts/brands/).